Foundation / Corporation

 - Have their own 501(c)(3) tax-exemption.
 If an applying organization is separately incorporated but tax-exempt through a group ruling, the applicant should supply the 501(c)(3) letter of the parent organization and documentation that it is part of the group.
 In this case, only the applying organization’s budget will be considered under the YSIG eligibility guidelines.
 If the applying organization is a sub-unit of the parent organization and is not separately incorporated, the parent organization’s budget will be considered under the eligibility guidelines.

-- Have an operating budget between $250,000 and $5 million, if the organization serves youth only.
-If the applying organization serves youth and other populations, its operating budget must be less than $20 million and its youth services budget must be between $250,000 and $5 million.
+- Have an operating budget between $1 million and $5 million, if the organization serves youth only.
+If the applying organization serves youth and other populations, its operating budget must be less than $20 million and its youth services budget must be between $1 million and $5 million.

 - Serve youth ages 5 to 25.
 At least 80 percent of youth participating in the services targeted for improvement must be in this age range.